- Maura Walsh

 MSc Applied Science in Ecological Assessment

-Our newest recruit, Michael joined IRD Duhallow in April 2019 as the Agricultural Environmental Specialist for the Dulhallow Farming for the Blue Dot Catchments EIP Project.
+Michael joined IRD Duhallow in April 2019 as the Agri-Environmental Specialist for the Duhallow Farming for Blue Dot Catchments EIP Project.
 He liaises with project farmers to implement results based measures to protect, enhance and restore riverine habitats in the Allow Catchment.
 He is a Department of Agriculture approved Cross Compliance Farm Advisory Service advisor and a Hen Harrier EIP project approved advisor.
 As part of his new role, Michael will liaise with stakeholders in the Duhallow region to achieve the environmental objectives of the project and of the company.

 BSc Rural Development.
 Supervisory Management (QQI L6), Certificate in Health & Safety in the Workplace.

 Marie is Senior Administrator with special responsibility for the Rural Social Scheme and the Community Laundry.
 Marie provides administrative support to the Board, Social Economy Working Group and the LEADER Independent Evaluation Committee.
 She is secretary of the Health and Safety Committee and coordinates staff training and development in line with Excellence Through People guidelines and oversees the Company’s IT and Phone Systems.
 She ensures we are compliant with national bodies such as the Charities and Lobbying Regulator and the Standards in Public Office.

 Diploma in Rural Development, Certificate in Business Studies, IMCV Professional Manager Award.